General (scope, criteria, time limits)

 Article 74(1) RFIP requires the PDMM to conduct an interview with the applicant prior to taking an inadmissibility decision.

-Inadmissibility decisions can only be appealed be the competent Administrative Court.
+Inadmissibility decisions can only be appealed before the competent Administrative Court.
 Such decisions must be appealed within 15 days of the written notification of the decision, as opposed to 30 days in the Regular Procedure: Appeal.
 The application to the Administrative Court carries automatic suspensive effect.

 The rules and practice set out in Regular Procedure: Legal Assistance apply.
 However, applicants whose claims are dismissed as inadmissible face obstacles in accessing legal representation for the purpose of lodging an appeal given that they are not issued an International Protection Application Identification Card on the basis of which power of attorney may be granted.
 Access to legal assistance is exacerbated by the shorter deadline of 15 days to lodge an appeal against an inadmissibility decision, compared to 30 days in the regular procedure.